milestone-hafnia/trainer-classification/README.md

 This is an example project for creating a script2model recipe to train an image classification model with HAFNIA training aaS.

+**Supports model training on Image Classification based datasets such as mnist, cifar10, cifar100, caltech-101 and caltech-256**

-It demonstrates how to 1) write, run and debug a training script on a sample dataset on your own machine and later 2) train a model on the full dataset by dispatch the training script as a *recipe* to the cloud.
+It demonstrates how to 1) write, run and debug a training script on a sample dataset on your own machine and 2) zip the training script as a *recipe* and 3) launch recipe in cloud on the full dataset.

 We will walk you through the steps now.